It’s back! 🎉 The Homeschool Attendance Record for 2023-2024 is finally here!

 I’ll show you exactly how I use this attendance record each year and give you some other ideas that might be helpful in your own home.

-And if you need (honest) curriculum reviews or ideas, you can browse through those here → Homeschool Curriculum Helps
+✔️ And if you need (honest) curriculum reviews or ideas, you can browse through those here → Homeschool Curriculum Helps.
+Math, English Grammar, Latin, and more.

 I am required by my state to keep an attendance record, so I make sure this is a priority.
-Because I have a good number of children and a million balls in the air, I need my state requirements to be as streamlined as possible.
+I school a lot of children (4 this upcoming year.
+My big one will be away at college.
+Sniff, Sniff.), and have many balls in the air.

 I keep my record in the front of my homeschool mom binder that is almost always open on the school table.
 It contains all of the schedules, plans, and miscellaneous things that I use each day to keep me on track.